Mental Health Resources

 Mindspring provides no-cost mental health education, support, and advocacy programs.
 All of Mindspring’s programs feature evidence-based curriculum and are available to all community members.
 Mindspring also provides individuals with resources or referrals to appropriate mental health organizations to best fit their needs.

-NAMI Iowa is an organization of families, friends and individuals whose lives have been affected by mental illness.
-Together, we advocate for better lives for those individuals who have a mental illness.
+NAMI Iowa and NAMI of Southwest Iowa are organizations of families, friends and individuals whose lives have been affected by mental illness.
+Together, they advocate for better lives for those individuals who have a mental illness.